AnabelSMRuggiero/NNDescent.cpp/README.md

 So far, a serial version of NND has been implemented.
 This project has a lot further to go before being usable, including:

 Currently in progress:
-- Parallelize RP-Trees
+- Parallelize RP-Trees (Almost done)
+- Angular RP-Trees
+- Inner Product Metric
-- Parallelize Search
+- MetaGraph Recursion
-- Second pass on searching algorithm

 Upcoming:
-- MetaGraph Recursion

 - Index I/O

 Further down the road (post big-ANN):